MichaelND/Rorschach/README.md

 >   1. What system calls would you need to use?
 >         To scan and search directories, you would need to use opendir(),
 >     readdir(), and closedir().
 We will certainly use the stat() function to
->     determine metadata information about the file.
+>     determine the metadata information about the file.
 >
 >   2. What information would you need to store and what data structures would
 >      you need?
 >         We will need to store the root directory.
 Also, we would need to store
 >     the modification time and the last scan time.
 Then, we need to store the
 >     inode number and the file path.
-Our data structure will be an array of
+Our data structure will be a binary tree
->     structs.
-These structs store the inode number, the file path, and the
+>     of structs, sorted by inode.
+These structs store only the file path, and
 >     modification time.
-We will simply iterate through the array and stat each
+For creations and  modifications, we will use binary
+>     search.
+For removals, we will use a preorder traversal to scan the binary
->     element.
-If the stat fails, then we know that it was removed.
-If it
+>     tree and stat each element.
+If the stat fails, then we know that it was
->     succeeds, then we can determine, based on the modification time, if the
+>     removed.
+If it succeeds, then we can determine, based on the modification
->     file was just created or modified.
+>     time, if the file was just created or modified.
+>         For storing rules, we will use separate lists for the create,
+>     modified, and removed rules.
+These lists will store structs that contain
+>     the pattern and the action.

 .